Marodseg/confianza-animal-backend/README.md

 To check the code format, run `black --check .` or a specific file with `black --check "app/file.py"`.

 In order to format all the files, run `black .` or a specific file with `black "app/file.py"`.

+## Environment

+In order to create the environment, run `conda env create -f environment.yml`.

+After that, activate the environment with `conda activate confianza_animal`.